entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 444. Posterolateral process of central plate：absent (0); present (1).
 >  This character is potentially a synapomorphy of homostiids.

+445. Postbranchial crest on the visceral surface of anterolateral plate (cr.pt.br in Lelièvre, 1984): absent (0); present (1).

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.